ImaneHaz/report_01/sections/03-design/index.md

 ## Data-related Aspects

-- **Data Schema**: The database uses a NoSQL schema with the following key documents:
+- **Data Schema**: The local data in JavaScript arrays uses a client-side data management schema with the following key documents:
     - **User Document**: Stores user details, including their preferences, past recommendations, and graph history.
     - **Tutor Document**: Contains tutor-specific information such as subjects, ratings, and availability.
     - **Recommendation Document**: Logs the results of tutor queries based on user preferences.
     - **Graph Configuration Document**: Stores the user's input equations and graph settings.
-- **Data Persistence Technologies**: The system utilizes a NoSQL database like MongoDB or Firebase to provide flexible, scalable, and fast access to stored data.
+- **Data Persistence Technologies**: The system utilizes a client-side data management local data in JavaScript arrays like MongoDB or Firebase to provide flexible, scalable, and fast access to stored data.
 - **Backup and Recovery**: Regular data backups will be scheduled to ensure integrity and enable quick recovery in case of system failure.